 The Company's President and shareholders have advanced funds to the Company for working capital purposes since the Company's inception in February 2009.
 No formal repayment terms or arrangements exist and the Company is not accruing interest on these advances.
-The net amount outstanding at March 31, 2016 and December 31, 2015 was \$-0-.
+The net amount of outstanding advances at June 30, 2016 and December 31, 2015 was \$-0-.